HungParfait/nd0821-c3-starter-code/starter/model_card.md

 Since the dataset consists of public available data with highly aggregated census data no harmful unintended use of the data has to be addressed.

 ## Caveats and Recommendations
+It should be better if a larger dataset is used.